KhaledElAnsari/Building-Apps-With-Wepback-Fronteers-Meetup/README.md

     - Building for development: `npm run build:dev`
     - Building for production: `npm run build:prod`
     - Building all: `npm run build`

+# Author's notes

+For more information about Webpack please check [their website](webpack.js.org), read the documentation and if there's something I can help with please let me know

+Special thanks for the host Islam for arranging the meetup and my friend Mutaz, Anas and Murad for their helpful notes.